Icinga/icinga2/doc/19-library-reference.md

     Object prototype;

 Returns the prototype object for the type.
-When an attribute is accessed on an object that doesn't exist the prototype object is checked to see if an attribute with the requested name exists there.
-If it does that attribute's value is returned.
+When an attribute is accessed on an object that doesn't exist the prototype object is checked to see if an attribute with the requested name exists.
+If it does, the attribute's value is returned.

 The prototype functionality is used to implement methods.